 New Salisbury is a tiny town located in the state of Indiana.
 With a population of 550 people and just one neighborhood, New Salisbury is the 401st largest community in Indiana.

-New Salisbury is a blue-collar town, with 45.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in New Salisbury, you'll notice that it is more blue-collar than most other communities in America.
+45.34% of New Salisbury’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, New Salisbury is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in New Salisbury who work in office and administrative support (19.84%), maintenance occupations (14.98%), and management occupations (6.07%).

 Also of interest is that New Salisbury has more people living here who work in computers and math than 95% of the places in the US.

-New Salisbury is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, New Salisbury is a great place for families with children to consider.
+First of all, many other families with children live here, making New Salisbury a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, New Salisbury has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, New Salisbury’s overall crime rate is lower than average for the country.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, New Salisbury is worth considering.

-New Salisbury is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, New Salisbury does not have a public transit system used by locals to get to and from work.

 The percentage of adults in New Salisbury who are college-educated is close to the national average for all communities of 21.84%: 19.41% of the adults in New Salisbury have a bachelor's degree or advanced degree.